 How Will Blockchain Affect Supply Chain?

-The impact blockchain could have on supply chain is practically limitless – from simply increasing the visibility of product in transit, to completely killing off the 3PL industry (hear me out!).
+The impact blockchain could have on the supply chain is practically limitless – from simply increasing the visibility of the product in transit, to complete killing off the 3PL industry (hear me out!).

 Blockchain unites the supply chain process, where every point of contact is documented and available to permissioned parties in a digital, transparent and real-time environment.
 This reduces wait times, human error, while increasing visibility, security and speed.
 It is the ultimate transport management system.

 Each piece of information is clearly recorded from the first block; no more questions of “how many” and “what’s arriving.”
 Each step is tracked and visible; the uncertainty of where something is removed.
 Certifications are assigned, documented and visible to all parties; streamlining customs communications, or removing any doubt that a product comes from organic or fair trade origins.
-Blockchain also provides complete transparency in case of a crisis – product recalls can be at batch level, as every supplier, production date, manufacturer, etc., is stored on a tamper-proof and trusted platform.
+Blockchain also provides complete transparency in case of a crisis – product recalls can be at the batch level, as every supplier, production date, manufacturer, etc., is stored on a tamper-proof and trusted platform.

 Additional benefits include: